quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning/2rla_part06_Optimal_Policie.md

 Background context discussing that the Bellman optimality equation has a unique solution for finite MDPs.
 This is due to the system of equations representing all states, which can be solved using various methods.
 :p Why does the Bellman optimality equation have a unique solution?
 ??x
-The Bellman optimality equation has a unique solution in finite MDPs because it forms a system of \( n \) nonlinear equations with \( n \) unknowns (one for each state).
+The Bellman optimality equation has a unique solution in finite MDPs because it forms a system of $n $ nonlinear equations with$n $ unknowns (one for each state).
 Given known dynamics, one can solve this system using methods for solving systems of nonlinear equations.
-The uniqueness stems from the fact that there is only one set of values for \( v^\star(s) \) and \( q^\star(s,a) \) that satisfies all these equations simultaneously. x??
+The uniqueness stems from the fact that there is only one set of values for$v^\star(s)$ and $q^\star(s,a)$ that satisfies all these equations simultaneously. x??

 ---